shellscape/webpack-manifest-plugin/README.md

 $ npx wp
 ...

 With the default options, the example above will create a `manifest.json` file in the output directory for the build.
-The manfist file will contain a map of source filenames to the corresponding build output file. e.g.
+The manifest file will contain a map of source filenames to the corresponding build output file. e.g.

 ```json
 {